dadooda/git-sandbox/README.md

 In my Git practice I don't try very hard to grasp what the docs say.
 Instead, I pick a particular case, have a quick glance at the docs to have a general idea, and then **try the case in a sandbox**.

-I started by creating repositories and working copies by hand, which took a quite an effort every time.
+I started by creating repositories and working copies by hand, which took a quite an effort each time.
 Considering the fact that during experiments you often need to delete everything and start anew, that was particularly painful.

 Thus, step by step, the **Git Sandbox** was born.